Messaging MCP Servers: Overview, Real-Time Use Cases, and Agent Execution

 - What tools are available

-- When to use the Messaging API directly vs MCP
+- When to use the Messaging API vs MCP

-A Messaging MCP server is the MCP layer built on top of the Messaging category API.
+Messaging MCP is the structured tool-calling layer on top of the Unified Messaging API.

-- Each category exposes a unified API surface per category
+- Each category exposes its own unified API surface.

-- The Messaging category provides consistent objects like:
+- The Messaging category provides normalized objects such as:

 - Message